khushaljethava/khushaljethava.github.io/_posts/2026-03-27-model-context-protocol-python.md

 ### Start with one transport and one client

 The SDK supports transports such as stdio, SSE, and Streamable HTTP.
 Pick one path, prove the workflow, then expand.
+The [OpenAI Agents SDK](/posts/openai-agents-sdk-python/) is one client that works well with MCP servers.

 ### Test with inspector-style tooling